A Narrowband Fully-Analog Multi-Antenna Transmitter: Conclusion and outlook

 \section{Conclusion and outlook}

 This paper developed a narrowband fully-analog $N$-antenna transmitter that reproduces the \emph{symbol-wise transmit-vector capability} of a narrowband fully-digital $N$-antenna transmitter at the conducted antenna-port boundary.
-The proposed architecture is driven by a single coherent RF tone and uses a passive interferometric network to synthesize an arbitrary desired excitation vector $\bm x\in\mathbb{C}^N$ with prescribed total conducted power $\|\bm x\|_2^2=P$.
+The proposed architecture is driven by a single coherent RF tone and uses a passive interferometric network to synthesize an arbitrary desired excitation vector $\bm x[m]\in\mathbb{C}^N$ with prescribed total conducted power $\|\bm x[m]\|_2^2=P$ in symbol interval $m$.
+In particular, the synthesized transmit vector may vary arbitrarily from one symbol interval to the next (subject only to $\|\bm x[m]\|_2^2=P$ and the hardware reconfiguration time).

+Crucially, despite its narrowband nature, the proposed front end remains \emph{fully-digital-equivalent in the spatial domain}: by enabling synthesis of an arbitrary $\bm x[m]$ at the antenna ports, it supports the same narrowband linear precoding used for spatial multiplexing and multi-user MIMO as fully-digital arrays, but with substantially lower RF-front-end DC power due to replacing $N$ RF chains by a single source/PA and a passive unitary distributor.

-The synthesis task was posed as a unitary state-preparation problem for the unit-norm direction $\bm c=\bm x/\sqrt{P}$.
-The key architectural principle is a \emph{split-then-phase} realization: a balanced binary-tree \emph{magnitude distributor} first allocates the desired magnitudes $|c_1|,\dots,|c_N|$ using only tunable lossless $2\times2$ splitter cells operated in fanout mode, and a per-antenna output phase bank then assigns the desired complex phases.
+The synthesis task was posed as a unitary state-preparation problem for the unit-norm direction $\bm c[m]=\bm x[m]/\sqrt{P}$.
+The key architectural principle is a \emph{split-then-phase} realization: a balanced binary-tree \emph{magnitude distributor} first allocates the desired magnitudes $|c_1[m]|,\dots,|c_N[m]|$ using only tunable lossless $2\times2$ splitter cells operated in fanout mode, and a per-antenna output phase bank then assigns the desired complex phases.
 This yields an explicit closed-form, non-iterative programming rule for the split controls and output phases that achieves exact synthesis in the ideal lossless model (\Cref{sec:exact_synthesis}).
 The resulting hardware mapping is compact and scalable: the tree requires $N-1$ tunable split settings and the phase bank requires $N$ tunable phase settings, totaling $2N-1$ real degrees of freedom, while using only fixed passive couplers and tunable phase shifters (no programmable attenuators and no distributed RF gain).